kadimisetty/dotfiles/README.md

 | `./zshrc`                 | [zsh](https://www.zsh.org)                                | `$HOME`                                                   |

 ### Content advisory
-- This repo is a subset of my dotfiles.
+- All content here is in a constant state of flux.
-- The index might not reflect current state of repo.
+- Unless noted otherwise, there is no special license granted.
-- All content in repo is in a constant state of flux
+- This index might not be updated to reflect current state of repo.
-- Unless noted otherwise, you are not granted a license.
+- This repo is a subset of my dotfiles; as such there are multiple missing spots.
-- There is partial content aplenty as some files refer to local machine state.
+- There are also multiple references to local machine state, so expect partial content aplenty.

 Thanks for browsing ✌️